cuspaceflight/avionics14/docs/config.md

-main_altitude    | Float | Altitude below which to release the main parachute, in metres ASL main_time        | Float | Time since apogee at which to release the main parachute, in seconds landing_time     | Float | Time since apogee at which to consider the rocket landed, in seconds
+main_altitude    | Float | Altitude below which to release the main parachute, in metres ASL main_time        | Float | Time since apogee at which to release the main parachute, in seconds landing_time     | Float | Time since apogee at which to consider the rocket landed, in seconds use_radio        | Bool  | 1 to use the radio, 0 to disable use_magno        | Bool  | 1 to use the magnetometer, 0 to disable use_gyro         | Bool  | 1 to use the gyroscope, 0 to disable use_gps          | Bool  | 1 to use the GPS, 0 to disable